nexiality/documentation/interactive/index.md

             <img src="image/ni_recording_file.png"/><br/>
         </div>
         <div id="tab14" class="tab">
-            Use <code>R</code> to reload Interactive Interactive menu.<br/>
+            Use <code>R</code> to refresh Interactive Interactive menu.<br/>
             <br/>
             After reassigning script, data file, scenario, iteration, activity or step, it's usually a good idea to re-render the Nexial Interactive console menu again.
-In doing so, Nexial Interactive will display the script, scenario, activity or steps that are designate to
+In doing so, Nexial Interactive will display the script, scenario, activity or steps that are designated to
             <a href="javascript:void(0);" onclick="scrollToTab('execution_tab','options-and-actions')">execute</a>.
 For
-            example, see below and notice the change in Activity between the <code>r</code>eload option being activated:<br/>
+            example, see below and notice the change in Activity between the Refresh menu option being activated:<br/>
             <img src="image/ni_activity_1.png"/><br/>
         </div>